llm-operator/docs/docs/source/access_control.rst

 .. code-block:: console

-   llmo auth projects list-members --title <project title> --organization-title <organization title>
+   llmo admin projects list-members --title <project title> --organization-title <organization title>

 If you want to manage a project in a different organization, you can pass ``--organization-title <title>`` in each command.
 Otherwise, the organization in the current context is used.
 You can also change the current context by running: